 - Theory of Human Rights (LLM)

-To book an appointment to see Chris in his Office and Feedback Hours please use your Oxford Brookes University Google Account to log into this link.
+To book an appointment to see Chris in his Office and Feedback Hours please use your Oxford Brookes University Google Account.

 Doctoral Projects in the following areas welcome: